-Distribution: Occurring on both sides of the Cascades crest in Washington; southern British Colombia to southern California, east to Saskatchewan, South Dakota and New Mexico.
+Distribution: Occurring on both sides of the Cascades crest in Washington; southern British Columbia to California, east to the Rocky Mountains and northern Great Plains.

 Conservation Status: Not of concern